loukas-markopoulos/energy-data-dashboard/README.md

 In this case, 61 consumers are being analysed across 2 years however these can be changed:

-If you want to analyse a different number of consumers, line 44 in the file 'Largest_Consumers_working' must be changed to the desired number.
-Then in your excel file ensure the number of columns is a multiple of the number of consumers.
+If you want to analyse a different number of consumers, line 44 in the file 'Largest_Consumers' must be changed to the desired number.
+Then in your excel file ensure the number of columns (excluding 'Month' column) is a multiple of the number of consumers.
 ```python
 [44] consumer_no = *your number of consumers here*
 ```